neclimdul/marketo-rest/docs/Lead/Api/UsageApi.md

 Get Daily Errors

-Retrieves a list of API users and a count of each error type they have encountered in the current day.
+Retrieves a count of each error type they have encountered in the current day.
 Required Permissions: None

 ### Example
 ```php